Kurt Schrader

 Schrader ran for reelection in 2022.
-His district had undergone a major change after Oregon gained a seat, moving away from the coast and east of Salem, and taking in Deschutes County.
-Despite his campaign's stronger funding and endorsement from President Joe Biden, Schrader lost renomination to progressive challenger Jamie McLeod-Skinner, who subsequently lost to Republican Lori Chavez-DeRemer.
+His district had undergone a major change after Oregon gained a seat, moving away from the coast and east of Salem, and taking in a chunk of Deschutes County.
+Despite his campaign's stronger funding and endorsement from President Joe Biden, Schrader lost renomination to more progressive challenger Jamie McLeod-Skinner, who subsequently lost in the general election to Republican Lori Chavez-DeRemer.
+Schrader was known as "Manchin of the House" due to him being a conservative Democrat who often broke the party line.

 Early life, education, and early career

 Schrader was born in Connecticut and received a Bachelor of Arts degree from Cornell University in 1973.
 At Cornell, Schrader met Martha Northam and the two married in 1975.
 Schrader earned his Doctor of Veterinary Medicine degree from the University of Illinois in 1977.
 A year later, the Schraders moved to Oregon, and Kurt opened the Clackamas County Veterinary Clinic in Oregon City.

 Schrader served for 16 years on the Canby Planning Commission.

 Oregon legislature

 Elections

 Schrader served three terms in the Oregon House of Representatives.
 He first ran for the office in 1994, losing by 38 votes to Republican Jerry Grisham.
 In 1996, Schrader ran again, defeating Paul Kraxburger.
 He was reelected in 1998 and 2000.

 In 2002, Schrader ran for the Oregon State Senate seat vacated by the retiring Verne Duncan, representing the 20th district in southwestern Clackamas County, including the cities of Barlow, Canby, Gladstone, Johnson City, Oregon City and parts of Milwaukie.
 He defeated Oregon House member Kathy Lowe in a contentious Democratic primary, then faced no Republican opposition in the general election.
 His wife, Martha Schrader, was the Democratic nominee to succeed Schrader for his vacant House seat; she lost the general election to Wayne Scott.
 She then served as a Clackamas County commissioner until 2009, when she was appointed by the same commission (recusing herself from voting) to replace her husband in the State Senate.